Obviously Burgundian dishes!

 100% Côte d'Or know-how

-Beyond restaurant menus and local cuisines, let's also salute the many small producers who participate in the gastronomic reputation of the Côte-d'Or (and all of Burgundy).
-Launched in 2019 by the Departmental Council, the label "Savoir Faire 100% Côte-d'Or" aims to give more visibility to Côte-d'Or producers and breeders.
-A true guarantee of quality, this label is intended to respect the entire industry, from the producer to the consumer, including the environment.
-Among the products highlighted are Côte d'Or bread (a C-shaped baguette) and Côte d'Or cheese (a small, creamy cheese, a mixture of chaource, langres and soumaintrain).
-As for the wines, the Bourgogne Côte-d'Or appellation is based on a well-defined production area (36 communes in Côte de Nuits and Côte de Beaune, and 4 communes in Saône-et-Loire).
+Beyond restaurant menus and local cuisines, let's also salute the many small producers who contribute to the gastronomic reputation of the Côte-d'Or (and Burgundy as a whole).
+Launched in 2019 by the Conseil Départemental, the "Savoir-Faire 100% Côte-d'Or" label aims to give greater visibility to Côte-d'Or producers and breeders.
+A true guarantee of quality, this label is designed to respect the entire chain, from producer to consumer, including the environment.
+Featured products include Côte d'Or bread (a C-shaped baguette), and Côte d'Or cheese (a small, creamy cheese, a blend of chaource, langres and soumaintrain).
+As for wines, the Bourgogne Côte-d'Or appellation is based on a well-defined production zone (36 communes in Côte de Nuits and Côte de Beaune, and 4 communes in Saône-et-Loire).

 Dijon, European capital of gastronomy

-Since its creation in 1921, the Dijon International and Gastronomic Fair has become theleading economic and popular event in Burgundy and the5th largest international fair in France.
-Every year, towards the end of October, it brings together nearly 600 exhibitors and some 200,000 visitors.
-But that's not all: to further establish its status as the regional gastronomic capital, Dijon has added an International City of Gastronomy and Wine.
-With an estimated investment of 250 million euros, this project has now been completed and is putting Dijon and the whole of Burgundy on the international map.
-The Cité is located just a stone's throw from the city center, at kilometer 0 of the Route des Grands Crus, in place of the former general hospital.
-With a surface area of 22,000m2 and a site of 6.5 hectares, it has already welcomed thousands of visitors.
-The prestigious Ferrandi school trains more than a hundred young people from all over the world in French gastronomy.
-A 4-star hotel and 2 cinemas have been built in the city, as well as exhibition spaces, a conference center, the wine school and the Climats chapel.
+Since its creation in 1921, the Foire internationale et gastronomique de Dijon has become the#1 economic and popular event in Burgundy, and the5th largest international fair in France.
+Every year, towards the end of October, it attracts almost 600 exhibitors and some 200,000 visitors.
+But that's not all: to further consolidate its status as the region's gastronomic capital, Dijon has added the Cité Internationale de la Gastronomie et du Vin.
+With an estimated investment of 250 million euros, this project, which has now been completed, puts Dijon and the whole of Burgundy on the international map.
+The Cité is located just a stone's throw from the city center, at kilometer 0 of the Route des Grands Crus, on the site of the former Hôpital Général.
+Spanning 22,000m2 on a 6.5-hectare site, it has already welcomed thousands of visitors.
+The prestigious Ferrandi school trains over a hundred young people from all over the world in French gastronomy.
+A 4-star hotel and 2 cinemas have also been built, as well as exhibition spaces, a conference center, the wine school and the Climats chapel.
 A must-see!